Operationalizing the Research Program at Homebase

 Delivering a lightweight and repeatable method for recruitment, synthesis, and insight sharing

-Hypothesis and Assumptions
+Hypothesis & Assumptions

 A successful process will require as little ongoing overhead as possible